Photo settings

 Turn it on or off

-2. Turn Auto HDR on or off .
+2. Turn Auto HDR on toggle on switch or off toggle off switch.

 Add watermark on photos